-As disclosed in the Company's results announcement for FY2021, the Board did not recommend any dividend for FY2021 in order to conserve cash for working capital requirements during the uncertain business environment amidst the COVID-19 pandemic.
+As disclosed in the Company's results announcement for FY2022, the Board did not recommend any dividend for FY2022 in order to conserve cash for working capital requirements during the uncertain business environment.

 Principle 12: Engagement with Shareholders

 The company communicates regularly with its shareholders and facilitates the participation of shareholders during general meetings and other dialogues to allow shareholders to communicate their views on various matters affecting the company.